aloneguid/bt/docs/README.md

   - Detection of browser profiles.
   - Support for incognito mode / tor mode.
 - Add your own browser or application.
-- Rule-based redirect based on matching inside.
+- Rule-based redirect based on matching inside entire URL, domain, or path.
+This can be a simple case-insensitive substring or a regular expression.
-  - Entire URL.
-  - Domain.
-  - Path.
 - Assign rule priorities.
+- Extensions to integrate with [Chrome](https://chrome.google.com/webstore/detail/browser-tamer/oggcljknmiiomjekepdoindjcpnpglnd), [Edge](https://microsoftedge.microsoft.com/addons/detail/browser-tamer/gofjagaghddmjloaecpnldjmjlplicin), Firefox, or any Chromium-based browser (Opera, Vivaldi, Brave etc.).
 - Open links in "chromeless (frameless)" window.
 - Beautiful UI based on [ImGui](https://github.com/ocornut/imgui) (GPU-accelerated UI engine used in games).